squix78/json-streaming-parser/README.md

 Furthermore, this is a fork by stechio departing from squix78's original library to introduce some key enhancements:
  * explicit element path tracking (ElementPath class): object keys and array indices are managed in a robust, unified manner and exposed in each and every event (users are relieved the pain to jury-rig their own custom event-filtering mechanism)
  * string flattening: adhering to common best practises, cumbersome instances of std::string have been replaced by plain C-style char arrays.
- * strongly-typed values: untypified (string) value event method has been replaced by overloaded, strongly-typed ones corresponding to actual serialization types.
+ * strongly-typed values: untypified (string) value event method has been replaced by a strongly-typed one corresponding to actual serialization types.

 ## Why yet another JSON parser?